The goal of Bridges Out of Poverty:

 - We need a common foundation in order to have a collective dialogue.

-- A lot of the experiences or examples heard throughout the workshop tend to reflect urban poverty more that rural poverty, which is different.
+- A lot of the experiences or examples heard throughout the workshop tend to reflect urban poverty more than rural poverty, which is different.

-- We do not provide specifics to any one culture including First Nation, Metis and Inuit – however there are salient points that are transferable – which is our general views and way of doing things stems from white middle class views.
+- We do not provide specifics to any one culture including First Nation, Metis and Inuit – however there are salient points that are transferable.

 - These workshops are just the beginning to encourage our communities to come together and discuss poverty on common ground.